-The Sanford Sonography Program is sponsored by Sanford Medical Center Fargo located in Fargo, ND.
+The Sonography Program is sponsored by Sanford Medical Center Fargo located in Fargo, ND.
 Sanford Health is a not-for profit organization whose history dates back to the early 1900s.
 In 1905, two Fargo physicians, Dr. Olaf Sand and Dr. Nils Tronnes, met with civic leaders above Lars Christianson's drug store at 10 Broadway to discuss the need for a new hospital.
 Uncleared land at Fargo's northern edge emerged as the ideal location.
 In February 1908, St. Luke's Hospital opened its doors.
 Within three days the 35-bed hospital was filled to capacity.
-With inspiration and foresight, Drs.
-Sand and Tronnes continued to forge new ground.
+With inspiration and foresight, Dr. Sand and Tronnes continued to forge new ground.
 They invited area physicians to join them in medical practice, encouraging the advancement of specialists to better meet complex needs.
 In 1919 they officially formed Fargo Clinic.
 Located next to St. Luke's Hospital, the Fargo Clinic building opened in 1921.
 The innovation and leadership of these pioneering physicians set the stage for many milestones over the past hundred years.
-Their legacy, MeritCare Health in Sioux Falls, South Dakota and today is an integrated health system headquartered in the Dakotas.
+Their legacy, MeritCare Health System, became one of the nation's first integrated health systems.
+In 2009, MeritCare merged with Sanford Health in Sioux Falls, South Dakota and today is an integrated health system headquartered in the Dakotas.
 Sanford Health became the largest employer in the Dakotas and merged with the Evangelical Lutheran Good Samaritan Society in 2018.
-It is a major health system that continues to grow with over 47,000 employees, 224 clinics, 46 medical centers, and 1,500 physicians in 26 states and 10 countries.
+It is a major health system that continues to grow with over 47,000 employees, 224 clinics, 47 medical centers, and 2,800 physicians and advance practice providers.

-The Sanford Sonography Program is the only CAAHEP accredited sonography program in the state of North Dakota.
+The Sanford Medical Center Fargo Sonography Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 The Program provides services to the communities Sanford Health serves.
 The Program began in 2017, with the first class graduating in 2019.
-The Sanford Sonography Program allows regional employers to hire local, highly qualified sonographers to fill their employment needs.
-Sanford Fargo currently employs approximately 60 general/vascular sonographers and 20 cardiac sonographers.
+The Sonography Program allows regional employers to hire local, highly qualified sonographers to fill their employment needs.
 The demand for sonographers continues to grow with the continual expansion of Sanford facilities.
-This expansion provides students the opportunity to gain experience at a high volume medical center while remaining in the area during the program and for future employment.
+This expansion provides students the opportunity to gain experience at a high-volume medical center while remaining in the area during the program and for future employment.